danielstocks/pipeline-panic/README.md

 # Pipeline Panic

-Save the world before the pink sludge consumes us all!
+| Save the world before the pink sludge consumes us all!

+A modern browser based re-interpretation of the [Pipe Mania](https://en.wikipedia.org/wiki/Pipe_Mania) video game originally published in 1989.
+Built for educational purposes.

 ## Game objective